Boyka: Undisputed

 Boyka: Undisputed (also known as Boyka: Undisputed 4), is a 2016 martial arts action film directed by Todor Chapkanov, and written by David White and Tony Mosher from a story by Boaz Davidson.
 It is the sequel to Undisputed III: Redemption (2010), and the fourth installment overall in the Undisputed franchise.
-Scott Adkins reprises his role as Yuri Boyka.
+Scott Adkins reprises his role as Yuri Boyka, who meets the widow of a man he accidentally killed in the ring and becomes her champion after learning that she is in trouble.